pachyderm/pachyderm/BAZEL.md

 so that test tooling can be shared between languages.

 Right now, only proto generation requires Bazel.
-In the future, everything will be possible to work on with normal Go tools, but it will also be possible to use Bazel for those use cases.
+In the future, everything will be possible to work on with normal Go tools, but it will also be possible to use Bazel.
 It is likely that most Pachyderm-specific development tasks, like deploying a dev environment and syncing your code changes to it, will require Bazel.
 We'll probably also use it for CI, because of the test result caching.
 But, because people depend on `github.com/pachyderm/pachyderm/v2` with "go get", we can never fully convert to only using Bazel as the build system.
 Rather, we will use both Bazel and go.mod for the foreseeable future.
 Hence, we check in all of our generated code.

 Additionally, the relase process will also use `goreleaser` for a short while.